 Have you tried to make a budget before and failed?
 Has it made you lose confidence in the idea of budgeting?
 If so, you’re not alone.
 Learning how to make a budget and stick to it is a challenging—albeit worthwhile—skill to learn.

 It’s never too late to learn how to make a budget.
-Whether you’re a newlywed or a few years from retiring, you can learn how to make a budget and stick to it.
-With a few simple steps, taking advantage of new budgeting technology, and offering yourself grace, you can become an expert at budgeting.
+Whether you’re a young single, or just a few years from retirement, you can learn how to make a budget and stick to it.
+By taking a few simple steps, making the most of new budgeting technology, and offering yourself grace, you can become an expert at budgeting.

-Why is it so hard to learn how to make a budget?
+Why is it so hard to stick to a budget?

 Most people don’t learn how to make a budget in school.
 Unless your parents sat you down at the kitchen table and taught you how to list out your expenses and track them, this may be new to you.